asyncapi/template-for-generator-templates/README.md

 Important things to notice:
 - Hooks, like in the case of the filter, is a regular JavaScript function that can have its dependencies like `const puppeteer = require('puppeteer');` that you need to add to your `package.json` file.
-- Remember to specify what hook type your hook function belongs to
+- Remember to specify what hook type your hook function belongs to:

   ```js
   module.exports = {
     'generate:after': yourFunction
   }
   ```

 - Generator is a library that also has a CLI.
 Parameters passed to the Template using CLI are always of String type.
-This means that even if your parameter accepts Boolean values like true/false, you still need to check them like a String value
+This means that even if your parameter accepts Boolean values like true/false, you still need to check them like a String value:

   ```js
   const parameters = generator.templateParams;
   if (parameters['pdf'] === 'true') await page.pdf({ format: 'A4', path: `${targetDir}/index.pdf` });